katacoda/scenario-examples/uilayouts/uilayout-editor-terminal/step1.md

 ]
 </pre>

+If the files do not already exist, the tabs will still open for them, but they will not be created when they are updated in the editor window.

+The path for these filenames, and for all editor file commands is relative to the `uieditorpath`.

 The syntax for the editor is automatically inferred from the file extension.
 This can be enforced by including a "uisettings"

 <pre>
 "environment": {